noClaps/blog/src/content/notes/quantum-and-particle.md

 Let's talk about the structure of atoms.
 Most people have probably seen atoms that have a group of particles in the middle and a bunch of tinier particles orbiting around it.
 Some people who took chemistry or physics in high school (and actually paid attention) probably remember there being electron shells or levels, with specific numbers of electrons in each level.

 All of this is pretty accurate, and this model of the atom was first discovered in a series of experiments known as the Geiger-Marsden experiments, or the Rutherford gold foil experiment.
-In the experiment, an alpha particle (I'll explain what this later on in the post) was shot at a piece of gold foil.
+In the experiment, an alpha particle was shot at a piece of gold foil.
 An alpha particle is positively charged, which means it gets repelled by other positive charges.

 One of the first things they discovered was that many of the alpha particles would pass straight through the foil without being deflected by anything.
 This showed that atoms were mostly made up of empty space, and weren't big solid balls of matter.
 However, they also knew that electrons existed and were negatively charged, and that atoms were neutral (no charge), which means there needed to be some positive charge somewhere to balance that negative charge.